GPI, LLC Franchise Administrator for Geese Police

 © 2012 GeesePoliceInc.com | 866-NO-GEESE (664-3373)

-Unfortnately, geese can be rude, noisy, and sometimes aggressive.
-They're not familiar with the concept of bathrooms – instead they leave behind an ever-growing amount of feces, which can pose a serious health risk if it gets too out of hand.
-Their constant grazing and debris also creates several maintenance problems.
+Unfortunately, geese can be rude, noisy, and sometimes seriously aggressive, if you inadvertently wander too close to their nests or goslings.
+Hell hath no fury like a goose protecting her young.
+They also leave behind an ever-growing amount of feces, which can pose a serious health risk if it gets too out of hand.
+Their constant grazing and debris also create several maintenance problems.

-The Geese Police, on the other hand, are the perfect solution.
+The Geese Police, on the other hand, is the perfect solution.

-Using our trained working Border Collies, we'll run those geese out of town without harming them.
+Using our professionally trained working Border Collies, we'll run those geese out of town without harming them.

 GEESE POLICE, INC.